 Part of my week’s exploration was a workshop on finding my inner goddess (she is Sophia Loren in case anyone is wondering) and I learned to bring her with me.
 To sit strong and sexy, to stand tall and confident, to walk charged and focused, to dance sensually and beautifully.
 Learning to listen to your sensual self is the same as being truly connected to your life.

 You feel his body and let yours follow, your mind shut down so you can listen to your senses.
-Throughout the dance you might intermittently pause again, sway, reconnect, find your balance, before setting off again.
-I now use that it my daily life, taking a moment every so often to pause, reconnect, find my balance, before setting off again.
+Throughout the dance, you might intermittently pause again, sway, reconnect, and find your balance, before setting off again.
+I now use that it my daily life, taking a moment every so often to pause, reconnect, and find my balance, before setting off again.

-Mid-age is a time of huge change and disruption to our sense of selves, so taking the time to reconnect with ourselves is really important.
+Mid-age is a time of huge change and disruption to our sense of self, so taking the time to reconnect with ourselves is really important.
 Not just daily but in all areas of our new life.
-For middle age is a new beginning.
-We are not the same person who made career choices in our 20’s and relationship goals in our 30’s.
+For middle-age is a new beginning.
+We are not the same person who made career choices in our 20s and relationship goals in our 30s.
 Our bodies are changing, and we need to take time out to assess where we are at, and importantly, where we want to go in this mid-life adventure.

 This was the course I did but there are plenty of ways to learn a new dance into middle age.

 Life Lessons From 98-Year-Old Yogi Tao Porchon-Lynch and Women Over 50 – 7 Key Things To Know

 Alana Kirk works with women as The Midlife Coach and when she had to redefine her own midlife after losing her marriage and her mum within a year, she wrote the book she needed to read.
 A self-guiding book that takes the reader through an adventure of self-discovery, midlife design and action planning, the reader will end up with their own bespoke midlife (wo)manual.